WilkAndy/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 - A [PorousFlowMassFractionAqueousEquilibriumChemistry.md] Material computes the `PorousFlow` mass-fractions.
 Physically, these are total concentrations of the primary species of the aqueous equilibrium chemical reactions, along with a final mass fraction of the final component, which is assumed to be pure water.

 - Advection of the `PorousFlow` mass-fractions (total concentrations) is performed by a [PorousFlowAdvectiveFlux.md] Kernel.
+Dispeersion is performed by a [PorousFlowDispersiveFlux.md] Kernel.

 - A [PorousFlowAqueousPreDisChemistry.md] Material computes the reaction rate for each precipitation/dissolution reaction.